 For example, using Instant Data Preview, you can find out if a dataflow uses an expression with an invalid syntax without the need for running the dataflow, get complete details about the cause of the error, and rectify it in real-time.

 Occasionally, errors find their way in ETL mappings, causing a dataflow to end in failure.
 Other times, a dataflow may run successfully, but few records may have an error or a warning attached.

 In such instances, Instant Data Preview provides complete details of the reason for failure, as well as the number of records with errors.
 There are options available to show only those records that have a message attached and view error info.

-The Instant Data Preview comes built-in with Centerprise Data Integrator and does not require the user to initiate a separate debugging session to identify and resolve mapping errors.
+The Instant Data Preview comes built-in with Astera Centerprise and does not require the user to initiate a separate debugging session to identify and resolve mapping errors.
 Instead, developers can build and simultaneously debug dataflows in a highly interactive manner and speed up the iteration process.

 Interested in using this powerful feature firsthand?
-Download a free trial version of Centerprise Data Integrator.
+Download a free trial version of Astera Centerprise.